 COVID-19 poses an impossible dilemma for children and families taking shelter in overcrowded makeshift settlements along migration routes.
 Without access to health care, clean water and hygiene supplies, an already vulnerable population is even more at risk.

-In Mexico, our teams are providing hygiene kits to families as well as and essential information on how to stay healthy and protect themselves from coronavirus.
+In Mexico, our teams are providing hygiene kits to families as well as essential information on how to stay healthy and protect themselves from coronavirus.
 As COVID-19 continues to spread globally, your urgent help is desperately needed.

 Help Save Children in Crisis at the U.S. Southern Border